 Marine snow forms from bits of suspended POM (often poorly digestible materials such as the chitin in pieces of exoskeletons from copepod carcasses) as they become coated with microbial biofilms.
 Both the polysaccharide-rich biofilm and the bacteria themselves enrich the particles nutritionally.
 These particulates may become sticky and clump together in calm water or break up into miniscule bits in turbulent waters.
 They might clump up, break apart and clump together again as conditions change.
 Larger clumps sink at higher rates and can actually resemble tiny snow flakes (hence the term marine snow).
 As they fall, they are nabbed (in some cases selectively) by all sorts of creatures as a food source.
 The POM, which creates a larger bite size, allows creatures (that otherwise couldn’t catch the tiny bacteria) to efficiently consume them.

 PNS YelloSno mimics a marine snowfall.
 It is made from natural sources of chitin which are fermented by PNSB.
 To prevent complete digestion of the particles by the bacteria, this product is flash pasteurized midway through the fermentation process.
 Thus, unlike ProBio, YelloSno is not a live product.
-Indeed, while it has an extensive shelf life, it requires refrigeration during storage (both before and after opening).
+Indeed, while it has an extensive shelf life, it requires refrigeration during storage (particularly after opening).

-There isn’t necessarily any harm in feeding these two foods simultaneously.
+There isn’t any harm in feeding these two foods simultaneously.
 However, we suggest using them on an alternating daily schedule.
-That is, to feed ProBio one day, YelloSno the next, then ProBio again the next day, and so on (full doses each use according to directions on the bottles).
+That is, to feed ProBio one day, YelloSno the next, then ProBio again the next day, and so on (full doses per each use per directions on the bottles).
 This alternating schedule helps to balance the filter-feeders’ food intake.

-Particularly if large populations of R. palustris become established in the system, you will enjoy high water clarity (i.e. low dissolved organic concentrations) and low nuisance algae growth (i.e. low nutrient concentrations).
-In this case, you may cut the ProBio feedings, continuing with just YelloSno every other day.
+Particularly if you successfully establish large populations of R. palustris in the system, you will enjoy high water clarity (i.e. low dissolved organic concentrations) and low nuisance algae growth (i.e. low nutrient concentrations).
+In this case, you may cut/reduce the ProBio feedings, continuing with just YelloSno every other day.
 Should signs of excess organics or nutrients return, resume normal use ProBio.

-If you suspect that there is not enough habitable space for large colonies of PNSB to grow, try adding your next dose of ProBio to a filter sponge, MarinePure block or some other high-surface area medium and drop it into the sump or refugium in an area of lesser flow (preferably where there is some light).
-If you feel that the high nutrient/organics levels are due to high fish loads, try soaking each dose of ProBio into the fish food (as a probiotic additive) before feeding.
+If you suspect that there is not enough habitable space for large colonies of PNSB to grow (as in a deep sand, for example), try adding your next dose of ProBio to a filter sponge, MarinePure block or some other high-surface area medium and drop it into the sump or refugium in an area of lesser flow (preferably where there is some light).
+If you feel that high nutrient/organics levels are due to high fish loads, try soaking each dose of ProBio into the fish food (as a probiotic additive) before feeding; R. palustris is proven to increase feed conversion (i.e. reduce waste output) when introduced to the animal gut in this manner!

 Finally, for even more possibilities/flexibility when integrating these PNS additives into your aquarium feeding schedule, obtain them as part of the Ultimate Ecopack.
 Particularly for Natural Method aquaria, this pack is hugely valuable in providing the entire base of the reef food web–heterotrophic bacteria, marine snow, four species of phytoplankton and four species of copepods!